This page sets out the guidelines for entering the Professional awards categories.

 - Site visit details, if relevant to the work being entered

-- Covering statement, up to 800 words, setting out how this work meets the judging criteria for the category and why it deserves to win an LI Award.
+- Covering statement, setting out how this work meets each of the judging criteria for the category and why it deserves to win an LI Award

 - PDF File upload (100MB max): Provide a single submission document to showcase your work and support your entry.
 This may include images, reports, plans or other materials.

 - Online media: if you have referenced a video or website in your submission, please provide the URL of these materials.

 This information will not be provided to judges and will only be used if you are a Winner or Finalist in your category.
 These materials would be used for marketing and publicity around the Awards and in ongoing promotion by the LI.

 - Images upload: Upload 3 to 10 images (JPEG, at least 300dpi; at least 3 images in landscape orientation) which showcase your entry.
 These may be featured in promotional material and publicised by the LI.
 For each image, you will need to provide a brief description and image credit; make sure you use only letters, numbers and spaces in your description credit (ie no apostrophes or special characters) or the image upload may fail.
 Only provide images that the LI has the right to use.

 - Online media: if you have referenced a video or website in your submission which could be used in publicity, please provide the URL.
 Only provide links to materials that the LI has the right to use.

 - List of contractors and partners to be credited in publicity materials if the entry wins an Award